The First-Time Borrower's Guide To Installment Loan Terminology

 Automated Clearing House (ACH)

 You’ve probably used ACH payments before without knowing it.
-This is a program for online financial transactions like direct deposits, debits, and credit transfers.
-If you select an ACH transfer, it means the money will move directly to or from your bank account.
+This program is for online financial transactions like direct deposits, debits, and credit transfers.
+If you select an ACH transfer, the money will move directly to or from your bank account.

 Amortization